AymanM7/CNN-Audio-Project/README.md

 This project uses **Modal** to run inference serverlessly on **NVIDIA A10G** GPUs.
 Below are the full steps to connect your local VS Code environment to Modal’s cloud infrastructure and deploy the backend.

 ### 1. Sign up for Modal
-Create an account at Modal (e.g., via the web UI).
-Once logged in you’ll have access to your dashboard. modal setup modal run main.py       # run locally on Modal modal deploy main.py    # deploy backend
+Create an account at Modal via your github account (e.g., via the web UI).
+Once logged in you’ll have access to your dashboard. modal setup modal run main.py       # run locally on Modal(cloud) modal deploy main.py    # deploy backend

 ##Frontend